sidoh/esp8266_milight_hub/README.md

 ##### LT8900

-Connect SPI pins (CS, SCK, MOSI, MISO) to appropriate SPI pins on the ESP8266.
-With default settings, connect RST to GPIO 0, and PKT to GPIO 16.
-By default GPIO 4 for CE and GPIO 15 for CSN are used, make sure to properly configure these.
+Connect SPI pins (CE, SCK, MOSI, MISO) to appropriate SPI pins on the ESP8266.
+With default settings, connect RST to GPIO 0, PKT to GPIO 16, CE to GPIO 4, and CSN to GPIO 15.
+Make sure to properly configure these if using non-default pinouts.

 #### Setting up the ESP